MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 The **Exchange email** location supports retention for users' email, calendar, and other mailbox items, by applying retention settings at the level of a mailbox.
 Shared mailboxes and resource mailboxes for equipment and rooms are also supported.

 Email contacts and Microsoft 365 group mailboxes aren't supported for Exchange email.
 For Microsoft 365 group mailboxes, select the **Microsoft 365 Groups** location instead.
-Although the Exchange location initially allows a group mailbox to be selected for a static scope, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" is not a valid selection for this location.
+Although the Exchange location initially allows a group mailbox to be selected for a static scope, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" isn't a valid selection for this location.

 Depending on your policy configuration, [inactive mailboxes](inactive-mailboxes-in-office-365.md) might be included or not: